 Around the world, people use WhatsApp to send messages to their friends, family, and groups.
 But not in China.
 You see, the Chinese government blocked WhatsApp back in 2017.
 Which means that the residents of China lost the possibility to use the app for video calls, messages, image sharing, and many other things.

 If you’re visiting China and you want to stay in touch with WhatsApp users, you’ll need to get around this block.
-Doing so requires some careful consideration, but it’s not impossible.
+Using a good VPN service is probably your best bet.

 If you’re ready to proceed with caution, read on!
 You’ll learn how certain kinds of specialized anonymity services can allow you to access WhatsApp in China.

 - Find a reputable VPN provider that works in China.
-Given China’s advanced censorship, this can be the hardest part.
+We recommend NordVPN, now 68% OFF!

 - Connect to the VPN.
 Choose a server outside of China and connect.